Call us: 0800 866 877

 If you require support services for older people, including those with disability aged 65 years and over contact your local district health board.

-If you have mental health and/or alcohol and other drugs conditions and require support services contact your local district health board.
+If you have mental health and/or alcohol and other drugs conditions and require support services contact Te Whatu Ora Health NZ.

-The Ministry of Health funds disability support services through Disability Support Services (DSS) for people with a physical, intellectual or sensory disability (or a combination of these) that is likely to continue for a minimum of six months and result in a reduction of independent function to the extent that ongoing support is required.
+Disability Support Services within The Ministry of Social Development funds disability support services for people with a physical, intellectual or sensory disability (or a combination of these) that is likely to continue for a minimum of six months and result in a reduction of independent function to the extent that ongoing support is required.

-The Ministry of Health funds services for disabled people under the age of 65 years, with the exception of equipment and modification services which it funds for all age groups.
-Disability support services for people aged 65 years and over, or those with mental health needs, are funded by District Health Boards.
+Disability Support Services within The Ministry of Social Development funds services for disabled people under the age of 65 years, with the exception of equipment and modification services which it funds for all age groups.
+Disability support services for people aged 65 years and over, or those with mental health needs, are funded by Te Whatu Ora Health NZ.

-Ministry of Health funded disability support services are accessed through one of the 16 needs assessment service coordination organisations operating throughout New Zealand.
-These organisations are contracted by the Ministry of Health to work with disabled people and their families/whānau to develop an outcome plan and coordinate the provision of services and supports intended to contribute to the achievement of each person’s identified goals.
+Disability Support Services within The Ministry of Social Development are accessed through one of the 16 needs assessment service coordination organisations operating throughout New Zealand.
+These organisations are contracted by Whaikaha-The Ministry of Disabled People to work with disabled people and their families/whānau to develop an outcome plan and coordinate the provision of services and supports intended to contribute to the achievement of each person’s identified goals.

 The vision for the Enabling Good Lives approach is: